 Searx is an open source metasearch engine that uses multiple other search engines to gather information while respecting privacy.
 With Searx, you can run their own instance with only one drawback; searx search results will not be mixed with other users; hence it will be linked to your IP address.

-Being an open source platform, Searx.me is at an advantage – anyone can avail it through public instances.
+Being an open-source platform, Searx.me is at an advantage – anyone can avail it through public instances.
 It’s easy to use and removes any doubts about information being leaked or used by the search engine.
 In fact, this search engine promotes and encourages users to download the code and alter it to get the maximum privacy protection.
+For this reason it ranks as one of the most private search engines.

-Among the best private search engines, Qwant is a premium France based search engine which kicked off its operations in 2013.
+Among the best search engines that are private or best search engine for privacy, Qwant is a premium France based search engine which kicked off its operations in 2013.
 Now it follows the GDPR compliance and has become one of the top secure search engines.

 The ‘About’ page of the search engine clearly mentions that the company has no interest in storing data logs, user information and does not target users with multiple ads.